chenjshnn/chenjshnn.github.io/index.md

 Jieshan is currently a **senior research scientist** and **UI intelligence team lead** at **CSIRO's Data61**, and the first **TUM-IAS Dieter Schwarz fellow** from 2024-2027.
 She received her Ph.D. degree in computer science at Australian National University, where she was advised by [Zhenchang Xing](https://cecs.anu.edu.au/people/zhenchang-xing).

 She works at the intersection of **software engineering** and **human–computer interaction**, driven by a passion for solving real-world problems that meaningfully impact people’s everyday lives.
-Her research focuses on **software usability, and UI engineering**, with the long-term goal of creating intelligent software that co-evolves with people—understanding human intent, supporting collaboration, and ensuring transparency and trust. <br />
+Her research focuses on **software usability, and UI engineering**, with the long-term goal of creating intelligent software that co-evolves with people, understanding human intent, supporting collaboration, and ensuring transparency and trust. <br />

 Specifically, she is currently working on three research topics: <br />
 (1) **GUI design generation and repair** (e.g., TOSEM20, TOCHI25, ICSE25); <br />
-(2) **Software and AI usability and accessibility** (e.g., ICSE20, FSE20, CHI22, UIST24, TOSEM23); and <br />
+(2) **Software and AI usability and accessibility** (e.g., ICSE20, FSE20, CHI22, UIST24, TOSEM23); <br />
-(3) **Deceptive Pattern detection and prevention** (e.g., UIST23, WWW25).
+(3) **Deceptive Pattern detection and prevention** (e.g., UIST23, WWW25); and  <br />

-She currently leads projects on detecting deceptive patterns, advancing UI design search and generation, enhancing mobile application usability and accessibility, and improving the robustness of agentic systems..
-Her research outcomes have been integrated into industrial tools adopted by major companies such as Apple and Alibaba, ultimately benefiting billions of end-users worldwide.
+(4) **agentic systems**<br />

 Jieshan has published papers at top-tier CORE A*/R1 venues, including ICSE, FSE, ASE, UIST, CHI, TOSEM and TOCHI, and contanstly serves as PC members and reviewers for top-tier conferences and journal.
 She got one SIGSOFT Distinguished Paper Award at ICSE2020.
+Her research outcomes have been integrated into industrial tools adopted by major companies such as Apple and Alibaba, ultimately benefiting billions of end-users worldwide.
 See her [Google Scholar Page](https://scholar.google.com/citations?user=slrzj8kAAAAJ) for more details.